-Availability to attend four onsite retreats during the program year
+Availability to attend four onsite retreats during the 14-month program

 There are no formal age restrictions.
 However, the Fellowship program was designed to provide a platform for candidates who have a record of leadership success and plan to establish themselves as premier figures in health to maximize the program benefits to the fellows and their sponsoring organizations.

-Candidates cannot be related by blood or marriage to any governing or advisory board member
+Candidates cannot be related by blood or marriage to any governing or national advisory board member